 Controlling is a Function of Management to track the organizational objectives and goals in great manners while having a check and balance on them.
 Standards are made after measurements in the planning process, which are used for the controlling process.

-Controlling has many of the important beneficial specifications such as it helps managers to face and tackle the uncertainty, find out of irregularities within implementation process, identification of other opportunities and coping complex situations along with the authority of decentralization.
-Controlling responsibilities also vary at different levels, such as at a strategic level, tactical level and operational levels, etc.
+Controlling has many important beneficial specifications such as it helps managers to face and tackle uncertainty, find out of irregularities within the implementation process, identification of other opportunities, and coping complex situations along with the authority of decentralization.
+Controlling responsibilities also vary at different levels, such as at a strategic level, tactical level and operational level, etc.

 Conditions that should be Remember

-There are four conditions should be kept in mind while performing the function of control.
+There are four conditions that should be kept in mind while performing the function of control.

-01- First one is the dependency over resources
+01- The first one is the dependency on resources

-02– Second is the without proper control the high expectations of resources flow will not be accepted,
+02– Second is that without proper control the high expectations of resources flow will not be accepted,

-03- third is the feasibility of control application
+03- the third is the feasibility of the control application

-Moreover, Managers also have authority to decide about the mechanism that would be used in association with the control systems to implement it effectively, efficiently and quickly.
-However, to understand the scenario of mechanism, there are three main approaches introduced that are Bureaucratic, Market and Clan.
+Moreover, Managers also have the authority to decide about the mechanism that would be used in association with the control systems to implement it effectively, efficiently, and quickly.
+However, to understand the scenario of the mechanism, there are three main approaches introduced that are Bureaucratic, Market, and Clan.

-Bureaucratic: – It is such a control mechanism that works through different ways, such as supervision, policies, schedules, budgets, reward systems, and the rest of the managerial or administrative mechanism.
+Bureaucratic: – It is a control mechanism that works in different ways, such as supervision, policies, schedules, budgets, reward systems, and the rest of the managerial or administrative mechanism.